revdotcom/revai-java-sdk/README.md

 given Access Token:

 ```
-// Initialize your client with your ai.rev access token
+// Initialize your client with your rev.ai access token
 String accessToken = "Your Access Token";
 ApiClient apiClient = new ApiClient(accessToken);
 ```